berkecanrizai/llm-stuff/README.md

 # llm-stuff
-A collection of findings, documents and code snippets about LLMs
+A collection of findings, documents, and code snippets about LLMs

 [Structured output with vLLM + Guidance](/structured/vllm_guidance/README.md)